Malá Tŕňa

 Malá Tŕňa (formerly Malá Toroňa; Kistoronya) is a village and municipality in the Trebišov District in the Košice Region of south-eastern Slovakia.

 History

-In historical records the village was first mentioned in 1392.
+In historical records, the village was first mentioned in 1392.

 Geography

 The village lies at an altitude of 186 metres and covers an area of 9.807 km².
 It has a population of about 450 people.

+Population

 Ethnicity

 The village is about 88% Slovak and 12% Hungarian.

 Facilities

 The village has a public library.

 The village is located in the Tokaj wine region and contains several ancient wine cellars.